t81dev/duotronic-whitepaper/CONFORMANCE.md

 ---

+### 3.1 Partial Conformance

+Implementations that support only a subset of the required operations must **explicitly state which operations are implemented**.

+Claims of TLU conformance **without full support for the required operation set are invalid**.

+Partial implementations may not imply or advertise full TLU conformance.

+---

 ## 4. Software Fallback Requirement

-All implementations must have a correct **software fallback** path.
+All implementations must provide a correct **software fallback** path.

 Hardware acceleration, if present, must: